eminently/chopsticks/README.md

 Here are the main features of [chopsticks.cash](https://api.chopsticks.cash) API:
 1. take your pre-signed transaction (POST request) and execute your transaction on the 6+ chains;
 2. cast your vote about your chain preference for example (XBC, XBN, XBS) by descending order of preference;
+3. retrieve a transaction by hash from all the nodes;
-3. give statistics to the community.
+4. give statistics to the community

 API end-point:  [https://api.chopsticks.cash](https://api.chopsticks.cash)

 The API is live and you can start processing your transactions through it.

 #### 1. Send a raw transaction to all chains' node